Alternative Provision: Education Other than School

 Click the tabs below to understand more about alternative provision -

 • Pupil referral Unit (PRU) - A PRU is a type of school for children who are unable to be educated in a mainstream school.
 Pupils are often referred if they need greater care and support than their school can provide.
 Pupils may be registered solely with the PRU or be dual registered, attending both their mainstream school and the PRU on a part-time basis.
 PRUs tend to be staffed by highly qualified and experienced teachers, who have expertise in dealing with SEN (special educational needs), emotional and behavioural difficulties.
-Southwark's primary PRU is Summerhouse and secondary is SILS (Southwark Inclusive Learning Service).
+Southwark's secondary PRU is SILS (Southwark Inclusive Learning Service).

 • Alternative Provision (AP) Academies and AP Free Schools - These types of AP schools support learners who are experiencing difficulties with or have been excluded from mainstream education.
 AP Academies and AP Free Schools provide education and intervention for pupils, as well as outreach teams who work hard to ensure that every learner reaches their full potential.
 These types of AP schools must be registered as independent schools.